ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/ResourceTypePolicies.md

 Resource type policy files have the extension `.rtp` and are automatically imported only[^1] from the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} directory.

-[^1]: Different from flex container policies, resource type policies are only imported from the primary init directory, not from the secondary init directory.
+[^1]: Different from flex container policies, resource type policies are only imported from the primary init directory, not from the user-provided init directory.
 This is because resource type policies are fundamental for the CSE and should not be changed after the CSE has been started.

 ## File Format